What is a disposable Wax Pen?

 The long-term abuse of wax weed and other cannabis concentrates can eventually lead to dependence and addiction to marijuana.
 Wax weed can worsen co-occurring mental health conditions, lead to addiction and withdrawal and even a permanent decrease in intelligence.
 Hotel California by the Sea provides tools and resources to help people who have been addicted to marijuana.

-Through varying levels of care including detox, residential and outpatient programming, clients can receive evidenced based care in the substance use disorder treatment program.
+Through varying levels of care including detox, residential and outpatient programming, clients can receive evidence-based care in the substance use disorder treatment program.
 Some of the most effective treatment methods in the marijuana addiction program include CBT, DBT and group therapy.
 These unique therapies allow clients to better understand the root causes of their addiction and the best ways to cope and manage distressing symptoms surrounding their addiction.